-Note: Note: The coastal VFR lane, which extend from SFC - 2000FT, each penetrate the lateral confines of the TMA but are not considered part of it.
+Note: The VFR coastal lane, which extends from SFC - 2000FT, penetrates the lateral confines of the TMA but are not considered part of it.
 Aircraft are not to enter the TMA without a specific clearance from ATC (an initial airways clearance to re-enter Pearce restricted areas on low level NAVEXs does not include the TMA).